Dear Colleagues and Friends,

 All of us in the College of Arts and Humanities hope that you and yours are doing well!

-Our alumni and friends have also been vital to the success of our students and programs, as it is through your support that we are inspired to create art and envision a peaceful, prosperous, and just society guided by humanistic values.
-The Arts and Humanities Advisory Board members deserve special thanks for guiding our College through this challenging year and for supporting our first ever Arts in Motion Showcase Week, culminating in Arts in Motion, through which we celebrated scholarships awardees, departmental Students of Distinction, and the two Dean’s Medalists: Caleb Charles, an undergraduate in Philosophy, and Harrison Martin, who will be earning his M.A. in English.
+Our alumni and friends have been vital to the success of our students and programs, as it is through your support that we are inspired to create art and envision a peaceful, prosperous, and just society guided by humanistic values.
+The Arts and Humanities Advisory Board members deserve special thanks for guiding our college to the fifth year of achieving the most individual donors on Day of Giving in November 2021 and supporting our hybrid Arts in Motion Showcase Week this spring.
+It was especially wonderful to see everyone gathered in person on March 26th at Conley Art for Arts in Motion.
+We celebrated scholarships awardees, departmental Students of Distinction, and the two Dean’s Medalists: Steven Hensley, an undergraduate in Philosophy, and Audia Dixon, who has already earned her M.A. in Art.
 All of these students have thrived thanks to our donors’ generous support.

 Dean Honora Chapman